The Sinking of the Lusitania: Reception and legacy

 After 1921, when Hearst learned McCay devoted more of his time to animation than to his newspaper illustrations, Hearst required McCay to give up animation.
 He had plans for several animation projects that never came to fruition, including a collaboration with Jungle Imps author George Randolph Chester, a musical film called The Barnyard Band, and a film about the Americans' role in World War I. Later in life, McCay at times publicly expressed his dissatisfaction with the animation industry as it had become—he had envisioned animation as an art, and lamented how it had become a trade.
 According to Canemaker, it was not until Disney's feature films in the 1930s that the animation industry caught up with McCay's level of technique.

 Animation historian Paul Wells described The Sinking of the Lusitania as "a seminal moment in the development of the animated film" for its combination of documentary style with propagandist elements, and considered it an example of animation as a form of Modernism.
 Steve Bottomore called the film "he most significant cinematic version of the disaster".
 A review in The Cinema praised the film, especially the scene in which the first torpedo explodes, which it called "more than reality".
-The National Film Registry selected the film for preservation in 2017.
+In 2017, the Library of Congress selected the film for preservation in the National Film Registry.